 The act of ejaculation releases great stores of physical energy.
 It’s no wonder the first thing most people want to do afterwards is take a nap.
 The major hormonal changes ejaculation triggers is an obvious example that sexual activity has huge energetic consequences for the entire organism.
-Per the post I linked to above, boxers and inventors were known to practice sexual transmutation.
+Per the post I linked to above, boxers and inventors were notorious for practicing sexual transmutation.
 Boxer Muhammad Ali believed not ejaculating made him more of a menace in the ring, while inventor Nikola Tesla partially credited sexual transmutation with his prolific creative genius.

 What does all of that mean for you and me?
 I am not currently sexually active, and I won’t be until I find a girl I’m ready to settle down with.
 In the mean time, I have started to view my sexual drive as an asset not a liability.
 It is a powerful energy that not only motivates me to find a life partner but fuels other productive activities.